jorop/landscaping-docs/docs/vegetation.md

 ### Add New Foliage Volumes

-When checked, will add the Foliage Spawner as new Procedural Foliage Volume.
+When checked, will add the Foliage Spawner as new Procedural Foliage Volumes.

+### Use Streaming Proxy Bounds

+Will use the bounds of the Landscape Streaming Proxies (in World Partition worlds) instead of the bounds of the Landscapes.
+The Procedural Foliage Volumes will then be smaller which leads to faster generation of procedural foliage.
+Could often lead to volumes which do not match but are bigger than the bounds of the Landscape Streaming Proxy.

+### Spawn Foliage

+Whether to spawn foliage right after creating the Procedural Foliage Volume.
+Unchecked will only create the Volumes.

 > Some of the checkboxes will be automatically deselect if another option is checked

 If everything is unchecked, nothing will happen when hitting the `Create` button.

-> Please make sure to unload all Levels of a World Composition (except the Persistent Level) in the Unreal Engine `Levels` tab before hitting `Create`
+> UE4: Please make sure to unload all Levels of a UE4 World Composition (except the Persistent Level) in the Unreal Engine 4 `Levels` tab before hitting `Create`
+> UE5: Please make sure the part of the World Partition you want to spawn foliage is loaded